mikkokotola/webcodingforbeginners/README.md

 Save the file and reload the page in your browser.
 Try inputting text into the field.

 Let's look at the line we just inserted.
 It it an *input* element, which is used for getting user input.
 The input element has many *attributes*.
 It has *class*, which we will use later for making it prettier and an *id*, a unique identifier for this element which we will use in a moment.
-The class and id is not doing anything yet.
+The class and id are not doing anything yet.
 But the *placeholder* is.
 And it's value is a bit funny.
 Change the value of the placeholder to `Country` and reload the page in your browser.
 The type *text* defines that we want text input and the *maxlength* limits the amount of characters the user can input.
 The current value is bit off.
 Fix it so that the user can only enter 3 characters.

 Nice.
 Let's also add an instruction text line so that the user can check what the 3-letter codes are if she can't guess it by heart.
 So add this line before the input element:
 ```